 Now, if you are a lawyer and your prospective clients are lawyers, that works fine.
-However, if you sell to people whose needs and wants are different to your own, you need to change your marketing so it’s focused on them.
+However, if you sell to people whose needs and wants are different to your own, you need a different approach.

 Anyone using that approach is leaving money on the table.
 Don’t let it happen to you.

-Match your message to their wants and needs
+Match your message to their wants and their needs

-The better you communicate how valuable your services are, the easier you will attract more, great clients or customers.
+In a nutshell: The better you communicate how valuable your services are, the easier you will find it to attract great clients or customers.

-Recommended Reading: Here’s another good reason not to use buzzwords in your marketing.
+P.S.
+Here’s why you should never use buzzwords in your marketing.